All Präventa products are developed in collaboration with medical professionals and

 What are micronutrients?

-Micronutrients are only needed in tiny amounts (micro = small); they do not provide energy to the body, meaning they have no calorific value.
-However, they are extremely important for many bodily functions, including metabolism, the immune system, and cell function (and structure).
-Micronutrients are essential substances that contribute to the optimal functioning of the nervous system and the proper supply of energy to the body.
+Micronutrients are only needed in minute quantities (micro = small); they do not provide energy for the body, meaning they have no caloric value.
+However, they are extremely important for many bodily functions, metabolism, the immune system, and cell function (and structure).
+Micronutrients are essential substances that contribute to the optimal functioning of the nervous system and the proper maintenance of the body's energy balance.

 Each micronutrient has a specific function that cannot be performed by other micronutrients.
-A lack of it can disrupt the harmonious balance and lead to health problems.
+A deficiency can disrupt the harmonious balance and lead to health problems.

 What micronutrients are there?

-Micronutrients can be roughly divided into 4 groups of substances:
+Micronutrients can be broadly divided into 4 groups of substances:

 - Vitamins